We can help you stop vertigo before it starts.

 Our team at Georgia Upper Cervical Chiropractic has a better way.
 We treat vertigo patients with precise repositioning maneuvers to readjust vertebrae that may be causing your vertigo.
 It’s time to stop spinning.

+We serve patients in Ball Ground and Atlanta, GA.
 Contact us today to set up an appointment!